Audio Fidelity

 Just like learning how to choose high refresh rate gaming monitor, dialing in audio is about removing bottlenecks—so your gear performs at its peak.

 Before you tweak anything fancy, start simple.
 Disable all “enhancements.”
 That means Windows Sonic, spatial sound, bass boost, virtual surround, and any other post-processing effects layered on top of your audio.
-While they sound impressive on paper, they often add latency (a slight delay between in-game action and what you hear) and muddy directional cues.
+They sound impressive on paper.
+In practice?
+They often add latency, that slight delay between in-game action and what you hear, and muddy directional cues.
 In competitive shooters, that split second matters.
-Of course, some players swear by virtual surround.
-I can’t say it never works—but in most cases, clean stereo wins for clarity.
+Some players swear by virtual surround, sure.
+But in most cases, clean stereo wins for clarity.

 Now, shift to your in-game settings.
-Choose the “Headphones” or “Stereo” profile, and set Dynamic Range to “High” or “Full” if available.
+Look for the “Headphones” or “Stereo” profile, pick whichever your game offers.
+Set Dynamic Range to “High” or “Full” if you’ve got the option.
 This preserves subtle details that compressed modes can flatten.
+It matters more than most people realize.

 A noise gate mutes background hum when you’re silent, while a compressor evens out volume spikes (your teammates will thank you).